george-hawkins/lighthouse-light-mk2/ESP32-MicroPython-setup.md

     # This file is executed on every boot (including wake-boot from deepsleep)
     ...

 Note that `get` just displays the contents of the file, it doesn't copy the file to your machine.
+Now let's upload a script:

     $ cat > main.py << EOF
     import machine